zeevro/wolf-iot/README.md

 It implements the most basic and simple OAuth 2.0 and is meant for running on your own computer inside your home network so it has no users, no log-ins and so needs no database.

+NOTE: This was created for my own use and so it is very simple, bare-bones and in some places has hard-coded stuff.

 ## Installation

 ```pip install https://github.com/zeevro/wolf-iot/archive/master.zip```